The Village of Oak Park EDI Pilot Team provide different perspectives around the table and help steer the EDI project.

 EDI scores above the 25th percentile are considered on track, scores between the 11th and 25th percentiles are categorized as at-risk, and scores at or below the 10th percentile of the national EDI data in each domain are categorized as vulnerable.
 The combination of at risk and vulnerable can be thought of as “not on track.”
 The cut-offs for these categories have been established by the developers of the EDI at the Offord Centre for Child Studies.

 In large-scale studies using EDI data, these categorizations have been shown to be related to later school performance, that is, children whose EDI scores suggested that they were on track developmentally in kindergarten were much more likely to be meeting expectations in subsequent grades.
-Conversely, children whose EDI scores were in the at risk and vulnerable categories were less likely to be meeting developmental and academic expectations, with the chance of experiencing serious challenges increasing when children exhibited vulnerabilities in multiple areas.
+Conversely, children whose EDI scores were in the “at-risk” and “vulnerable” categories were less likely to be meeting developmental and academic expectations, and without interventions they may experience increased challenges if they met the threshold for vulnerable in multiple areas.1

-Success by Six working on a strategic plan informed by Kankakee’s EDI results.
+Success by Six working on a strategic plan informed by Kankakee County’s EDI results.

 The normative population cutoffs were determined using school year 2009-2010 EDI data to set a representative benchmark, which helps to compare how children are doing developmentally both across and within communities and over time.
 To establish these cutoffs, an average score for each domain was first developed per child with data valid for analysis (N=10,244).
 The averages for all records valid for analysis were then sorted from lowest to highest to determine the 10th and the 25th percentile population cutoff scores for each developmental domain.